 "She is beautiful as befits a girl men would die for...”

 Classical Iconoclast (Le roi de Lahore/Chelsea Opera Group)

 “... her voice is rich and vibrant, smoky and spiritual..."

 Music OMH (Le roi de Lahore/Chelsea Opera Group)

-Anush recorded songs by Glinka with Malcolm Martineau on DECADES VOL 2
+Anush presents rare songs with Malcolm Martineau on VIVAT's highly praised new CD DECADES: A century of Song VOL 2

 Anush recorded rare songs by Scriabin with Valentina Lisitsa for Decca Classic's SCRIABIN Complete Piano Works Box.